bsc-iitm/python-textbook/docs/chapter-3/lesson-3.4.md

 The `\t` is a tab character.
 It has been added before and after the `=`.
 Remove both the tabs and run the code.
 Do you see any change in the output?

-Till now we have used f-strings within the `print` statement.
+Till now we have passed f-strings to the `#!py print()` function.
 Nothing stops us from using it to define other string variables:

 ```python
 name = input()